emanuelemessina/cuda-benchmark/README.md

 ## Usage

-The options are straightforward but they may keep changing with future updates.
+The options are straightforward but they may change with future updates.
 \
 \
 Run `cuda-benchmark` with no arguments for help.